bastion-multisig/NoLossLottery/README.md

 5. ### Payout
 Creates a ticket for the user, without a deposit in Solend

+6. ### Provide
+Creates one ticket for the user, called n times, where n is the size of the prize in tickets Work in a similar way to a deposit, only without a deposit in Solend

 ## Build, Test and Deploy
 First, install dependencies: